9 Top-Rated Day Trips from Salzburg

 6. Climb Every Mountain: Kitzbühel

 The town also makes a great base from which to explore the mountains of the Kitzbühel Alps, the closest of which is the 1,655-meter-tall Hahnenkamm.
 Getting to the top is surprisingly easy, thanks to the many chairlifts and cable cars available.
-It's a journey that's well worth the effort — the views of the surrounding countryside are wonderful, as are the many excellent walking trails leading back down, and even if you only go part of the way, it's a worthwhile experience.
+It's a journey that's well worth fitting into your Austria travel itinerary - the views of the surrounding countryside are wonderful, as are the many excellent walking trails leading back down.
+And even if you only go part of the way, it's a worthwhile experience.

-Alternatively, the 1,772-meter-tall Hornköpfli, also reached by cable car, offers equally stunning views, including those from the Gipfelhaus, a unique mountaintop complex with a chapel, restaurant, and garden.
+Alternatively, the 1,772-meter-tall Hornköpfli, also reached by cable car, offers equally stunning views.
+Some of the best views are from the Gipfelhaus, a unique mountaintop complex with a chapel, restaurant, and garden.

 Accommodation: Where to Stay in Kitzbühel